How Long Should A Blog Post Be? – A Thorough Analysis

 He has a very large following and is very popular.
 He understands what his readers want and has established a relationship with his base that they respond to.

 So how long should a blog article be?
-Where you sit on the spectrum can determine how long you should try to make your posts.
-If you are a new website or business just starting out, creating longer posts would make sense.
-However, if you are a well-established business that has consistent traffic, creating content with a mix of different word count sizes makes the most sense, and is likely the most cost-effective.
+Where you sit on the popularity/authority spectrum can determine how long you should try to make your blog posts.
+If you are a new website or business just starting out, the best length for a blog post would be 1900+ words.
+However, if you are a well-established business that has consistent traffic, creating blog content with a mix of different word count sizes makes the most sense, and is likely the most cost-effective.

-So, while 1,000 words is a decent word count mark to hit, it’s not the be-all-end-all number as your situation could require more or fewer words on average.
+So, while 1,000 words is a decent word count mark to hit when writing a blog post, it’s not the be-all-end-all number as your situation could require more or fewer words on average.